min2ha/ukwa-site/content/target/38631/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# I've Been Thinking | My personal thoughts on the world of education

 This is the website of James McEnaney, the RISE: Scotland's Left Alliance list candidate for Glasgow region in the 2016 Scottish Parliamentary election.